 Why I’m saving my resistor legs

-Vias are drilled holes in PCBs (printed circuit boards), that connect one copper layer to another copper layer through the dielectric.
-When professional PCB fabricators do this, they usually electroplate the channel that has been drilled out to provide the conductive path.
-If you’re doing homemade PCB fabrication with a CNC router, this fabrication method is inaccessible.
-Instead, this is where our resistor legs come in.
-If we go into KiCad and place down some 0.6mm diameter vias, we can simply plug these drilled holes with resistor legs, and solder both sides to provide the conductive path!
+Vias are drilled holes in PCBs (printed circuit boards) that connect one copper layer to another through the dielectric.
+When professional PCB fabricators make these, they usually electroplate the drilled channels to create a conductive path.
+If you’re fabricating PCBs at home with a CNC router, this method isn’t accessible.
+That’s where our resistor legs come in.

 Karl Kreuze